jcpivotallabs/ArCal/README.md

 Initializing a calendar to handle selecting a day:

     $('#my_calendar_container').arCal({
-      selected: myDaySelectionCallbackFunction,
+      onChange: myDaySelectionCallbackFunction,
       day: {
         selectedClass: 'selected-date'
       }
     });

-In order to get any of the day selection to work, you will need to pass a selected callback function, even if it's a no-op.
-When a day is clicked, your callback function will be called, with a string of the day selected (in the format 'YYYY-M-D') as the argument.
+When a day is clicked, your onChange callback function will be called, with an object of the format { start: STARTDATE, end: ENDDATE }, where STARTDATE and ENDDATE are strings of the days selected (in the format 'YYYY-M-D') as the argument.
+In the case above, STARTDATE and ENDDATE will both be the same value (unlike in the range case illustrated below).
 Either a default class of "selected" or the custom selectedClass you pass will be added to the day.
+Clicking a selected day again will unselect it, and call the callback with STARTDATE and ENDDATE set to null.

 Initializing a calendar to handle selecting a range of days:

     $('#my_calendar_container').arCal({
-      selected: myDaySelectionCallbackFunction,
+      onChange: myDaySelectionCallbackFunction,
       enableRange: true,
       day: {
         selectedClass: 'selected-date'
       }
     });

-The first day you click will not fire any events or add a class.
+The first day you click will act like a single select.
 The second day you click will then fire your callback and add the "selected" class (or your custom selectedClass) to all the days in the range.